jodersky/yamlesque/README.md

 It should also work with Scala 2.12, 2.11, 2.10 and 2.9, although no
 pre-compiled libraries are published for these versions.

+### :point_right: [Online Converter](https://jodersky.github.io/yamlesque/) :point_left:

+Built with ScalaJS, this online converter allows you to transform YAML to JSON as you type.

 ### Read Some YAML

 ```scala